Aixufey/TDS200-Xplatform-Exam/README.md

 ## Issues & bugs

 - Not any well known bugs per `12/12/2023`.
 Take this with a grain of salt.
+- A minor patch has been done when newly created user name is not displayed immediately.
+Due to firebase function updating a user name is not in the same operation, combined with React state asynchrounus state batching the name is not setting before next event trigger.
+Thus, we implemented an additional state and doing a functional state update, while forcing React to reconcile before returning the **SignUp** component. *This was discovered accidentally whereas HomeScreen was showing immediate name even without utilizing our created state.*

 - The user can **not** reset the password via email, so remember your password when creating a new user.